kmushi-coin/wallet-android/README.md

 ## Building the application

-Install [Android Studio] (https://developer.android.com/studio/).
+Install [Android Studio](https://developer.android.com/studio/).
 Once it is running, wallet-android navigating to where you cloned or downloaded and selecting settings.gradle.
 When you have finished importing, click on the SDK Manager!
-[SDK Administrator] (https://developer.android.com/images/tools/sdk-manager-studio.png).
+[SDK Administrator](https://developer.android.com/images/tools/sdk-manager-studio.png).
 You must install version 26 of the SDK.

 <br/>
 Make sure you have JDK 8 installed before you build.
-You can get it [Here] (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You can get it [Here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Once you have installed that, navigate to File> Project Structure> SDK Location and change the path from your current JDK to the path of the new JDK.